 - Top with marshmallows, chocolate chips, sprinkles- whatever you’re heart desires!

-Making Rich & Creamy Hot Chocolate with No Milk
+Making Rich & Creamy Hot Cocoa with No Milk

 Whether you run out of milk or have a dairy-free family member, this hot chocolate will not disappoint.
 To make a cup of this chocolatey goodness, you’ll need: